 With the dizzying number of changes its no surprise that ROUGH CUT falls short of its potential.
 It's hard to say that any of the script doctoring was helpful.
 The heist itself is routine, not terribly involving, and it takes half the film just to get around to recruitment for the caper.
 Down's kleptomania is apparently cured after the first 20 minutes, as her condition never comes into play again despite numerous potential temptations.
 Reynolds and Down should be bantering effortlessly but after awhile too many lines come across as both characters pressing to sound clever.

-spar delightfully and it is a real shame that they share barely two minutes of screen time in the finished product.
+Things perk up considerably when Reynolds and Niven meet face to face.
+The two legendary raconteurs spar delightfully and it is a real shame that they share barely two minutes of screen time in the finished product.
 Niven's role was cut substantially in the alterations: even he was at odds with Merrick, suing him after the film's release for $90K in salary he was owed (Merrick settled out of court).
 Niven appears frail at times (he was diagnosed with ALS in 1980 and passed away three years later) but retains his considerable charm.
-It's to his credit that he's able to sell the tacked-on final twist as well as he is.
+It's to his credit that he's almost able to sell the tacked-on final twist.

 One can see glimpses what might have been--ROUGH CUT clearly would have benefited from a single director's vision from beginning to end (whether Edwards, Siegel or Hunt) and Gelbart's final draft was likely far more interesting than the repeatedly revised shooting script.
 The overall results are middling, but Reynolds' strong effort in this atypical role is worth tuning in for.